-This will be achieved through Allocations, Sites with Development Potential and Areas of Best Fit. economy, society and the environment.
+This will be achieved through Allocations, Sites with Development Potential and Areas of Best Fit.
+Policy GP1 Sustainable Development promotes development that safeguards and enhances the long-term needs of the economy, society and the environment.

 The built environment can offer one of the most significant opportunities to achieving low carbon developments, and can therefore help tackle climate change.
 Good placemaking can help deliver healthy, happier and more sustainable places to live in for current and future generations.